wp-plugins/custom-post-type-ui/readme.txt

 * First beta release

 == Upgrade Notice ==

+= 1.0.2 =
+* PLEASE TEST THIS UPDATE ON A DEV SITE IF YOU CAN, BEFORE UPDATING ON A LIVE SITE.
+* Fix issue with checked checkboxes for post type associations for taxonomies.
+* Fix "Get Code" spot related to post type associations for taxonomies.
+* Update some text strings after localization feedback.
+* Fix typos in textdomain for two spots.
+* Updating progressing translation files.
+* Fix value for with_front parameter.
+* Fix error in boolean type for map_meta_cap.
+* Fix missing use of query_var slug if present for taxonomies.

 = 1.0.1 =
 * Fix issues with taxonomy transfer and registration.
 May need to delete new option value and re-convert afterwards.